DMQQ/shop-rest-api-nestjs/README.md

 CREATE DATABASE shop;
 ```

-### Use your IPv4 Address as backend address in src/main.ts or .env PORT
+### Use your IPv4 Address as backend address in src/main.ts or .env URL

 ```bash
 ipconfig